petru/cakewalk/docs/migrating.md

 ### Methods

-All logging related methods (`Cinch::Bot#debug` et al) have been removed from the Bot class and instead moved to the loggers and the {Cinch::LoggerList LoggerList}.
-If you want to log messages from your plugins or handlers, you should use {Cinch::Bot#loggers} to access the {Cinch::LoggerList LoggerList} and then call the right methods on that.
-Alterntively you can also use the logging-related helper methods provided by {Cinch::Helpers}.
+All logging related methods (`Cakewalk::Bot#debug` et al) have been removed from the Bot class and instead moved to the loggers and the {Cakewalk::LoggerList LoggerList}.
+If you want to log messages from your plugins or handlers, you should use {Cakewalk::Bot#loggers} to access the {Cakewalk::LoggerList LoggerList} and then call the right methods on that.
+Alterntively you can also use the logging-related helper methods provided by {Cakewalk::Helpers}.

 For more information on the logging architecture as well as examples on how to use it, check the {file:docs/logging.md Logging readme}.